 While there are short to medium-term challenges this year, the long-term outlook for the FMCG sector remains positive.
-The government introduced several initiatives and measures to revive and boost the economy and increase demand.
+The government introduced several initiatives to revive and boost the economy and increase demand.
 As per the IMF, the Indian economy is expected to bounce back and grow by 6% in 2021-22.
 Good monsoon and government initiatives focused on rural economy will provide an impetus to the growth and demand from the rural sector.
 The emergence of new distribution channels coupled with increasing digital penetration will create new opportunities for the FMCG industry to reach consumers.
 However, amidst the economic uncertainty, it will be imperative for companies to focus on superior propositions and adapt quickly to meet the evolving consumer needs.
-Your company is well-positioned to sustain its performance with resilience, leverage opportunities with agility, address challenges and overcome the risks.
+Your company is well-positioned to sustain its performance with resilience, leverage opportunities with agility and address challenges.